AxelWalthelm/ContourTracing/README.md

 so technically speaking this point is the only valid start point.

 **FECTS can start on any pixel edge of the contour**, no matter if it is an outer contour or an inner contour.

+### Summary

+Pavlidis' third rule is harmful.
+Less is more.

 ## Experimental Performance